revisit-studies/revisitpy-examples/example_simple_html/example_simple_html.md

 ```
 ## Launching The Widget

-Launching the widget is also straightforward -- especially when using the `revisitpy_server` package.
+Launching the widget is also straightforward -- especially when using the `revisitpy-server` package.

 ```python